 Many are surprised to learn that the law does not mandate regular vacation days.
 Nor are employers required to provide retirement plans or life insurance, though many employees find these benefits essential reasons to take a job offer.
 Federal law does set minimum standards for certain types of benefits that employers voluntarily provide.

 For example, the Employee Retirement Income Security Act of 1974 (ERISA) sets minimum standards for pension and health plans voluntarily offered in private industry.
 The goal is to protect individuals who accept employment, based on particular benefits that are offered, such as medical benefits and pensions.
-Under ERISA, plans must provide participants with plan features and funding information and sets fiduciary responsibilities for the people who manage and control plan assets.
+Under ERISA, plans must provide participants with plan features and funding information and set fiduciary responsibilities for the people who manage and control plan assets.
 ERISA gives participants the right to sue when there is a breach of fiduciary duty or a denial of benefits.

 ERISA has been revised several times and its amendments have affected mental health, newborns, and cancer rights.
 Under one of the ERISA amendments—the Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA)—employers with 20 employees or more on more than 50 percent of typical business days are required to abide by certain regulations.
 COBRA gives former employees, their spouses and dependent children a continuation of their health insurance coverage at group rates.

 The Health Insurance Portability and Accountability Act (HIPAA) is also an amendment to ERISA.
-HIPAA gives American consumers of health services certain protections, including privacy protections, in case of preexisting medical conditions that could result in adverse effects in obtaining health coverage.
+HIPAA gives American consumers of health services certain protections, including privacy protections, in case of pre-existing medical conditions that could result in adverse effects in obtaining health coverage.

 However, ERISA will not cover group health plans maintained for governmental entities’ employees or churches’ employees.
-Nor does it apply to group plans established in order to comply with workers compensation, unemployment, or disability laws.
+Nor does it apply to group plans established in order to comply with workers' compensation, unemployment, or disability laws.